MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

   * Remove calendar years that are older than five years before the current date.
 For example, if the current date is January 1, 2019, the year 2013 is removed.

-   The first dataflow refresh might take a while to import all five years, but subsequent refreshes are likely to be completed much more quickly<!--Suggested.-->.
+   The first dataflow refresh might take a while to import all five years, but subsequent refreshes are likely to be completed much more quickly.

 * **Detect data changes**: An incremental refresh of 10 days is much more efficient than a full refresh of five years, but you might be able to do even better.
 When you select the **Detect data changes** check box, you can select a date/time column to identify and refresh only the days where the data has changed.
-This assumes such a column exists in the source system, which is typically for auditing purposes<!--Not sure what this last clause is modifying.-->.
+This assumes such a column exists in the source system, which is typically for auditing purposes.
 The maximum value of this column is evaluated for each of the periods in the incremental range.
 If that data hasn't changed since the last refresh, there's no need to refresh the period.
-In the example, this might further reduce the days incrementally refreshed from 10 to perhaps 2.<!--Via Writing Style Guide.-->
+In the example, this might further reduce the days incrementally refreshed from 10 to perhaps 2.

   > [!TIP]
   > The current design requires that the column used to detect data changes be persisted and cached into memory.
 You might want to consider one of the following techniques to reduce cardinality and memory consumption: